richiemca/FY24/README.md

 **✅ FY25 Key Achievements:**
 - The department has maintained a perfect: CSAT score of 5.
-- Maintained News as Harvey Norman's preferred publishing partner by far.
+- Maintained News as Harvey Norman’s preferred publishing partner, as demonstrated by our ability to retain spend despite the closure of titles.
-- Spec savers and Aussie Broad band are examples of clients that continue repeat bookings
+- Specsavers and Aussie Broadband are examples of clients demonstrating ongoing confidence in our creative through repeat bookings.
-- Maintained Harvey Norman spend despite delicious magazine due the the high level of customer service and creative.
-Quote from Lyns

 ## Goal: Delivery: Creative excellence by delivering creative to brief